elliottbache/tls_connection_coding_challenge/docs/guide.md

 2. Receive **exactly one line** (newline-delimited UTF-8) via `receive_message(...)`.
 3. Parse into tokens with `decipher_message(...)` and validate the command name.
 4. Generate a response, enforcing per-command timeouts:
-   - Non-WORK commands use a short timeout (default 6s, configurable).
+   - Non-WORK commands use a short timeout (default 10s, configurable).
-   - WORK can be long (default 2h, configurable) and is solved by an external binary.
+   - WORK can be long (default 30mn, configurable) and is solved by an external binary.
 5. Send the response using `send_message(...)` (adds `\n` if missing).
 6. Stop on `FAIL` from the server or after responding to `DONE`.

 The following should be taken into account:
-- Multiline messages are not supported since this was not part of the coding challenge.
+- Multiline messages are not supported.
 Each command sent by the server was meant to be answered with a single-line.
 Any more lines would fall outside the scope of the proper functioning of this program and should thus be treated as an exception.
 - Multiprocessing is used to take into account the imposed timeouts.
-All commands have a timeout of 6 seconds except the WORK challenge, which has a 2-hour timeout.
+All commands have a timeout of 10 seconds except the WORK challenge, which has a 30 minute timeout.

 ---